AlexKlein/kafka_data_processing/readme.md

 ## Build and Run

 When you need to start the app with all infrastructure, you have to make this steps:
-1. Correct your credential files in the [YML-file](./project/docker-compose.yml).
+1. Correct your credential files in the [yml-file](./project/docker-compose.yml).
+2. Change to the directory `cd project` to stay in the same folder as `docker-compose.yml`.
-2. Run the following: `docker-compose up -d --build` command.
+3. Run the following: `docker-compose up -d --build` command.
 Give it some time.
 Your app, tables, and Airflow will soon be ready.

-# Services
+## Services

-## Producer Service
+### Producer Service

 The producer simulates stock price data and sends it to a Kafka topic named `simulated_stock_prices`.
 It generates new data every second for different stock symbols like `AAPL`, `MSFT`, etc.

-## Consumer Service
+### Consumer Service

 The consumer service runs two main threads: